Multi-Timescale Hierarchical Reinforcement Learning for Unified Behavior and Control of Autonomous Driving: Experiments

 \subsubsection{Validation on HighD Dataset}

 The metrics in Table~\ref{table:highd data} show the driving performance of each method on the HighD dataset.
 Compared to the Highway-Env scenario, all methods perform better due to lower traffic density in HighD.
 MTHRL-H and MTHRL-HS remain the top performers overall, despite a smaller TR gap with other methods, demonstrating strong adaptability and robust policy performance in real traffic.
-Benefiting from the multi-timescale hierarchical architecture and hybrid action-based motion guidance, they lead in both efficiency and action consistency.
-Specifically, DS remains the highest, with only minor impact from the safety mechanism, while AS, AA, and CDD stay at the lowest levels.
-For safety, excluding the over-conservative PPO, MTHRL-HS further reduces the CR to 0.02\% by leveraging the hierarchical safety mechanism.
+Benefiting from the multi-timescale hierarchical architecture and hybrid-action-based motion guidance, MTHRL-HS and MTHRL-H maintain more efficient and stable driving policies.
+Unlike testing in Highway-Env, MTHRL-HS performs nearly similar to MTHRL-H in action consistency, even slightly outperforming it.
+For safety, excluding the over-conservative PPO, MTHRL-HS further reduces CR to 0.02\% through hierarchical safety mechanism.
+This indicates that the safety mechanism not only enhances safety but also enables RL policy to maintain more consistent actions when encountering unfamiliar SVs.
 Therefore, above results confirm the superiority of our method across all driving metrics and its strong potential for real-world deployment.
+Notably, since real deployment is safety-critical, MTHRL-HS is the preferred choice, as it significantly enhances safety with only minor efficiency loss.